 Turkish has no direct relationship with English in the areas of grammar and vocabulary.
 It is more difficult to learn compared to German and French.
-Its structure is subject-object-verb (SOV), which is like that of Japanese, German, Spanish or French.
+Its structure is subject-object-verb (SOV), which is like that of Japanese, German, Spanish, or French.

 However, the language uses similar Latin alphabets like English, which makes it an excellent place for people to start learning a new language.
 Turkish is also a phonetic language, and learning the alphabet is enough to pronounce words correctly with very few exceptions.

-- Learning: moderately difficult
+- Learning: slightly difficult

-- Speaking: moderately difficult
+- Speaking: somewhat difficult

 - Writing: moderately difficult

-- Overall: moderately difficult
+- Overall: somewhat difficult

 Advantages of Learning Arabic Language in India

 Arabic is one of the world’s most popularly spoken languages, and the numbers of Indians learning the language is increasing.
-Arabic is spoken by more than 430 million native and non-native speakers spread across more than 20 countries, with the most population in the Middle East and North Africa.
+Arabic is expressed by more than 430 million native and non-native speakers spread across more than 20 countries, with the most population in the Middle East and North Africa.

 Arabic is known as the language of the holy Koran.
 Arabic is the official languages of Oman, Iraq, Qatar, Kuwait, Saudi Arabia, Jordan, Egypt, Morocco, Bahrain, UAE, Yemen, and more.